Sled dog racing in New Zealand exists in two distinct forms - Rig and Sled Rig or wheeled Racing

 In 1990 there were more races on offer, and the freight class was introduced.
 Throughout 1992 a group of people worked together to develop a structure that would allow individual clubs to run their own races, but with a common set of rules.
 The result was the NZ Federation of Sleddog Sports, with an initial membership of the Auckland Siberian Husky Club, Auckland Sled Dog Club, Ridge Runners Sled Dog Club, Central Territories Siberian Husky Club and Northern Alaskan Malamute Club.

 The NZFSS was formed in 1993, with rules based on the International Sled Dog Racing Association (IRSDA) rules, and amended for local temperatures, conditions and terrain.
-The development of the rules was at times contentious, as clubs wanted to cling to their local variants, but finally all agreed that the International Rules should be the basis of our New Zealand Rules, and they should only be amended for a very good reason.
+The development of the rules was at times contentious, as clubs wanted to cling to their local variants, but finally all agreed that the International rules should be the basis of our New Zealand rules, and they should only be amended for a very good reason.
 The wearing of safety helmets for single dog races was one of the more vigorously contested introduced rules!
-Many mushers are "free spirits" and they resented the introduction of a NZ rule that they saw as an infringement of their liberty.
+Many mushers were "free spirits" and they resented the introduction of the NZ rules which they saw as an infringement of their liberty.

 Throughout 1993 to 1995 the Federation felt its way, and gained more members from the sled dog clubs who had initially doubted the effectiveness of a national body.
 Now, in 2000, there are 11 member clubs, covering the whole country from Auckland to Invercargill (see contacts page), all operating on a common set of rules, with registered Race Marshall's ensuring the rules are interpreted the same no matter where you race.